KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/01-flood-archetype.md

 **Core Glyphic Sequence:**
 `📐⚖↯ → ⊘ → E↑→E→E↓→♾ → ⚫ → C↓→E ⊕ E↑→E → ⊙ → ◎ / ☍`
-*(A Sophic corrective decree initiates the dissolution of an structurally irrecoverable formation.
+*(A Sophic corrective decree initiates the dissolution of a structurally irrecoverable formation.
 Entropic motion exhausts into dispersive collapse, followed by Aionic stillness.
 From this reset, both centropic and entropic trajectories reopen toward renewed embodiment, generating a new world-node that may stabilize in coherence or dissonance.)*

 ---